axiomiety/axiomiety.github.io/_posts/2016-09-28-code_genetic_algo.md

         if p < mutation_rate:
           mask = 1 << (CHROMOSOME_LENGTH*GENE_LENGTH-idx-1) # ugly - maybe we should always index from the right
           chromosome ^= mask
-      #print(bin(chromosome))
       return chromosome

     assert mutate(0x30100,[1,1,1,0,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,0],0.5) == 0x20101
 {%endhighlight%}

+I could have had the method just take the mutation rate but I wanted it to give the same output given the same inputs (which is harder to do if I generate the probabilities internally).

 ## The first population

 Creating the initial population in a meaningful way was a little harder than I thought.
 I first thought I'd just need to randomly generate integers in the `(0,2**5*4)` range.
-However that would mean that by definition, about half would start with 0.
-Instead I opted to generate each gene individually, which gave me better results.
+Instead I opted to generate each gene individually as it makes it easier to reason about what the initial population will look like.

 {%highlight python%}
     def create_initial_population(population_size):